- How many people are on each program?

 You can definitely bring and use contacts while camping and/or on the trail.
 Be sure to bring 1-2 extra pairs, plenty of solution (usually a 4oz travel size is sufficient), and definitely bring your glasses as a back-up.
 Some people like to bring a travel-size mirror, as well.
 Your leaders can show and help you wash your hands with our biodegradable soap before putting in and taking out contacts.

 We encourage ALL female backpacking participants (Wilderness and Explore) to make and pack a “period kit.”
 The changes in diet and activity level often cause females to get their period when they are not expecting it.
-Even if you recently had your period and/or are on birth control, pack a kit just in case.
-We will NOT be carrying extra supplies and you will NOT be able to swing by a store to buy them!
+Here is a great resource for building a period kit: http://www.wlu.edu/student-life/first-year-experience/before-you-arrive/the-leading-edge/appalachian-adventure/feminine-hygiene

 - Many locations also have privately owned outdoor stores There are many online outdoor retailers as well.
 We do not recommend buying boots online, as fit is very important.
 Other clothes and gear may be easily purchased online at sites such as:

-- www.campmor.com Basic sporting goods stores (Dick’s Sports Authority, etc.) can be great resources for basic synthetic shorts, t-shirts, pants, long sleeved layers, jackets, hats, and underwear.
+Basic sporting goods stores (Dick’s, Sports Authority, etc.) can be great resources for basic synthetic shorts, t-shirts, pants, long sleeved layers, jackets, hats, and underwear.
 There is no need to buy pricy “outdoor-specific” basic clothing items; any synthetic sportswear will work just fine, as long as you don’t mind getting it dirty!

 Finally, don’t overlook your local Goodwill other thrift or second-hand stores.
 If you dig a little, you can often find great sports and synthetic clothing at rock-bottom prices.